naomitague/tbm-RHESSys-Obs/Processes/process_stomatal_conductance.md

 # Tags
 process

-alias:: [gs]
+alias:: [gs, stomatal conductance]

 # Conceptual model
-Stomatal conductance (gₛ) is modeled in RHESSys using a Jarvis-type multiplicative approach.
-Stomatal conductance regulates water and carbon exchange between the leaf and atmosphere and is scaled from a maximum value (gs_max) based on environmental modifiers for light (PPFD), vapor pressure deficit (VPD), air temperature, CO₂ concentration, and root access to water via leaf water potential.
+Stomatal conductance is the rate of  water and carbon exchange between the leaf and surrounding air through small pores in the leaf called stomates.
+The exchange is a diffusive process and thus varies with gradients (in water, O2 and CO2) and energy.
+However, the stomates  can open and close to  regulate this rate.
+Stomatal conductance (gₛ) is modeled in RHESSys using a Jarvis-type multiplicative approach. where a species specific maximum value (gs_max) is scalaed based on environmental modifiers for light (PPFD), vapor pressure deficit (VPD), air temperature, CO₂ concentration, and root access to water via leaf water potential.

 # Model Name (as implemented in the target ESM if there is a standard name e.g Penman monteith)
 Jarvis multiplicative stomatal conductance model (after Jarvis 1976, via BIOME-BGC formulation)